joebrew/vilaweb/analyses/violencia_barcelona/README.md

 ![](figures/unnamed-chunk-6-1.png)<!-- -->

-Let’s break it down by which newspapers.
+Let’s break it down by which newspapers, by week.

 ![](figures/unnamed-chunk-7-1.png)<!-- -->